-The vision for the Buckover Garden Village remains as alive today as it was when first conceived in 2016.
-The Tortworth Estate, in partnership with St. Modwen, remain fully committed to delivering this exciting community and have used 2020 and 2021 to seize opportunities that have arisen, and also to reflect on the feedback from previous engagement events.
+As we begin 2023 the vision for the Buckover Garden Village remains as alive today as it was when first conceived in 2016.
+The Tortworth Estate, in partnership with St. Modwen, remain fully committed to delivering this exciting community and have used 2021 and 2022 to seize opportunities that have arisen, respond to changes in various Spatial Strategies, and also to reflect on the feedback from previous engagement events.

-As you can imagine the demise of the Joint Spatial Plan, in which Buckover featured as a draft allocation, and the onset of the pandemic, has changed the nature of our ongoing technical work and stakeholder engagement.
-However, now that some Covid restrictions have been relaxed, and with progress on the South Gloucestershire new Local Plan, the Buckover Garden Village Team are moving ahead with renewed vigour.
+The demise of the Joint Spatial Plan (JSP) in 2020, in which Buckover featured as a draft allocation, and the onset of the Covid 19 pandemic, changed the nature of our technical work and stakeholder engagement.
+In addition, during 2022, the West of England Mayor decided to halt the West of England Spatial Development Strategy (SDS).

 Our master planning process has now been given additional focus on reflecting, for instance, how and where will we work and live in the post pandemic future where Covid 19 may continually reshape our world, and giving greater impetus to addressing the challenges of the Climate Emergency agenda set by South Gloucestershire.

-The situation remains that the Tortworth Estate and St. Modwen have always said that they wanted Buckover Garden Village to be plan-led, but with the current policy vacuum that exists, this situation will be kept under review.
+Tortworth Estate and St. Modwen have always said that they wanted Buckover Garden Village to be plan-led, but with the strategic policy changes this situation will be kept under review.
 However, the commitment remains to continue to update and genuinely engage as we have done to date.
 And, at an appropriate time before any planning application is submitted, we will hold a public event, open to everyone.

 Background and History.